 Jackson Blue Spring and Merritts Mill Pond are located in Jackson County, approximately 4.2 miles east of the city of Marianna (Figure 1.1).
 Jackson Blue Spring forms the headwaters of the 270-acre Merritts Mill Pond, which was once the upper portion of a free-flowing spring run (Spring Creek) prior to 1860.
 In the 1920s, Merritts Mill Pond was expanded to its current extent with the construction of a dam and weir structure at U.S. Highway 90 (Figure 1.2).
 The impounded Merritts Mill Pond now forms the headwaters of Spring Creek, a tributary to the Chipola River (which is designated as an Outstanding Florida Water [OFW]).
 The Chipola River is the largest tributary in Florida to the Apalachicola River.
 Jackson Blue Spring and Merritts Mill Pond support a complex aquatic ecosystem and together are an important cultural and economic resource for the state.

 For assessment purposes, the Department has divided the waters of the state into water assessment polygons with a unique waterbody identification (WBID) number for each watershed or stream reach.
-This TMDL addresses the nutrient impairment in Jackson Blue Spring (WBID 180Z) and Merritts Mill Pond (WBID 180A).
+Jackson Blue Spring is WBID 180Z, and Merritts Mill Pond is WBID 180A.
 Figure 1.3 shows a map of the two impaired WBIDs and the springs within them.

 In addition to Jackson Blue Spring, 7 named springs are associated with Merritts Mill Pond (Figure 1.4): Shangri-La, Twin Caves, Hole-in-the-Wall, Heidi Hole, Gator Hole, Indian Washtub, and Lamar’s Landing.
 In June 2007, the Northwest Florida Water Management District (NWFWMD) measured the discharge of the exit conduits of the 6 springs that were currently discharging and found that Jackson Blue Spring has by far the largest discharge of the 8 springs.
 Jackson Blue Spring contributed approximately 69% of the total flow of Merritts Mill Pond (as measured at the pond outfall), the 7 minor springs contributed 14%, and the remaining 17% was from other unmeasured sources.
 Using historical data, the NWFWMD has calculated that from 2006 to 2010, Jackson Blue Spring accounted for 70% of the pond outflow on average.